DannyGGWP/CryptoTax/README.md

 # CryptoTax
-Small python application to Coalate Crypto payments and historical rates for tax reporting.
+Small python application to collate Crypto payments and historical rates for tax reporting.
 Written with small time Etherium miners in mind, this application can pull payments to a Miner's Wallet address and even filter by pool address.
 It can then pull historical rates for etherium on the Day, Week, or Month, of the payout and will generate a CSV file for further processing in Excel or Sheets.